 The final step is to wind the torsion spring, which is the reverse of the process for the first step.
 When you order a high door garage kit, it should provide you with how many times you need to wind the spring.

 Now you have your high lift garage door installed; you need to maintain it properly.
 Garage door mechanisms are made up of numerous moving parts; if they fail, you could end up with a door that can’t open or close.
-We’ve discussed the dangers of garage door springs, and if they wear down, it could damage property or injury to yourself or a loved one.
+We’ve discussed the dangers of garage door springs, and if they wear down, it could damage property or injure you or a loved one.

 Tracks – Your garage door tracks need minimal maintenance; you just need to keep them free of any debris that could hinder the rollers’ movement.
 All you need to do is wipe the length of the tracks with a damp cloth from time to time.